 How Atlanta should act

 These are details that stakeholders wouldn’t get from a star-rating or the possibly anecdotal experience of a journalist or reviewer.
 By simply improving signage and other wayfinding techniques, Atlanta can alleviate myriad pain points on the customer side.
-On the enterprise side, airport officials can effectively communicate expectations and feedback with their airlines, such as Delta and their unhelpful staff.
+On the enterprise side, airport officials can effectively communicate expectations and feedback with their airline tenants, such as Delta and their unhelpful staff.
 This can build trust between stakeholders and the airlines, and improve the experience for everyone.

 All this, just from listening to the customers in a way that allows airports to really hear what they are saying.
 And best of all?
 I ran this analysis with no extra tuning in just a couple of minutes, using our Semantria for Excel add-in.